Hi.

 “Packed with how-to info for the newbie to Substack + an interesting take on serialised fiction.”

-My current fiction project is a crime thriller that blends science fiction and fantasy into quite a heady mix.
+My current fiction project is a crime thriller that blends science fiction and fantasy.

 It’s hard-hitting speculative fiction that explores current day political and social issues.
 It also has dragons and spaceships, obviously.

-It’s free to read, and if you enjoy it you can help fund the project by taking out a paid subscription.
-That also gets you the ebook collected anthology of everything published so far, which is a great way to catch up.
+It’s free to read, for now, and if you enjoy it you can help fund the project by taking out a paid subscription.
+That also gets you the ebook collected anthology of everything published so far, which is a great way to catch up on over 350,000 words.

 “Substack's serialisation expert.
 Years of experience in helping writers to write both more and better.”